top of page

 Black and white ACPE Accreditation Council for Pharmacy Education logo.

 The Nesbitt School of Pharmacy at Wilkes University is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
+This activity is accredited by the Accreditation Council of Pharmacy Education.
+Program number 0097-9999-26-004-L05-P

 Credits will also be offered for Certified Professionals in Patient Safety, Certified Professionals in Healthcare Quality, and Certified Professionals in Healthcare Risk Management.